 Sun, Sep 26 Mon, Sep 27 Tue, Sep 28

 7:30 AM - 8:30 AM ET Breakfast

-8:30 AM - 11:00 AM ET General Session
+8:30 AM - 11:00 O AM ET General Session

 Opening Prayer and Cultural Sharing

 NAFOA Welcome Remarks

 Conference Chair Remarks

 Department of Commerce Update

-The Deputy Secretary will discuss federal resources available through the U.S. Commerce Department for Tribal communities including resources for economic development and broadband infrastructure.
+The Deputy Secretary will discuss federal resources available through the U.S. Commerce

+Department for Tribal communities including resources for economic development and broadband

+infrastructure.

 Speaker:

 Don Graves, Deputy Secretary, US Department of Commerce

-Economy: Recovery Road Paved With ... ?
+Economy: Recovery Road Paved With ?

 In the wake of the Covid recession, the economy is rebounding.
 What will this rebound look like?
 What will a post-Covid economy look like?
 What, if any, structural changes are in store?
-What does the short-term covid rebound look like and how will the long-term economy adjust to a new the short term covia reported took like and how will the long term contorny aujust to a new landscape?
+What does the short-term covid rehaund look like and how will the long-term economy adjust to a new landscape?
 How should tribes think about the short and long-term prospects for the economy in this new post-pandemic world?

-Speakers: Aaron Klein, Economic Advisor, NAFOA Beth Ann Bovino, Chief Economist, Standard & Poor's Ratings Services Update on White House Policy for Indian Country Libby Washburn, Special Assistant to the President for Native Affairs will provide an update on White House policy affecting Indian Country.
-CFO/Tribal Treasurer Roundtable The last year and a half has seen unprecedented challenges but also new opportunities in Indian Country.
+Aaron Klein, Economic Advisor, NAFOA

+Beth Ann Bovino, Chief Economist, Standard & Poor's Ratings Services

+Update on White House Policy for Indian Country

+Libby Washburn, Special Assistant to the President for Native Affairs will provide an update on White House policy affecting Indian Country.

+CFO/Tribal Treasurer Roundtable

+The last year and a half has seen unprecedented challenges but also new opportunities in Indian Country.
 How are Tribes using ARP and CARES funding?
 Handling reporting requirements or audits?
 Are there new economic development opportunities in a work-from-home world?
 Infrastructure projects?
 Join us in a roundtable with your fellow Tribal Financial Leaders to survey the emerging landscape post-pandemic.

-Speakers: Cristina Danforth, Treasurer, Oneida Nation of Wisconsin and NAFOA President Carrie Carlson, CFO, Little Traverse Bay Band of Odawa Indians Wade Pahmahmie, Treasurer, Prairie Band Potawatomi Nation Kristian Poncho, Secretary/Treasurer, Coushatta Tribe of Louisiana Carla Wallace, Treasurer, Sac and Fox Nation Refreshment Break 11:00 AM - 11:30 AM ET Breakout Sessions 11:30 AM - 12:30 PM ET Confidently Cruise CARES Act Compliance With the passage of the CARES ACT, there were tens of billions of dollars distributed to Tribal Governments over the last year.
+Cristina Danforth, Treasurer, Oneida Nation of Wisconsin and NAFOA President Carrie Carlson, CFO, Little Traverse Bay Band of Odawa Indians Wade Pahmahmie, Treasurer, Prairie Band Potawatomi Nation Kristian Poncho, Secretary/Treasurer, Coushatta Tribe of Louisiana Carla Wallace, Treasurer, Sac and Fox Nation

+11:00 AM - 11:30 AM ET

+Refreshment Break

+11:30 AM - 12:30 PM ET

+Breakout Sessions

+Confidently Cruise CARES Act Compliance

+With the passage of the CARES ACT, there were tens of billions of dollars distributed to Tribal Governments over the last year.
 While these programs provided welcome relief during difficult times, they also came with a seemingly never-ending stream of guidance, deadlines, extensions, regulations, and reporting requirements.
 Our panelists will dive deep into these issues to help our attendees navigate the complex compliance regime with confidence.